 What is nice about Tanum is that the rock carvings are easily accessible.
-There are several carvings which are easy walking distance from the road.
-Also, many of the primary sites have the carvings highlighted with a iron based paint to make them stand out in the daylight.
+There are several carvings which are an easy walking distance from the road.
+Also, many of the primary sites have the carvings highlighted with an iron-based paint to make them stand out in the daylight.

-In addition to the rock carvings, there is a nice museum and visitor’s center as well as an historic village that approximates what bronze age life in Scandinavia was like.
+In addition to the rock carvings, there is a nice museum and visitor’s center as well as a historic village that approximates what bronze age life in Scandinavia was like.

 Tanum is located about 90 minutes north of Gothenburg just minutes off the E6 highway.

 The Rock Carvings in Tanum is a cultural UNESCO World Heritage Site in Sweden.
 It was inscribed into the list in 1994 and is located in Tanumshede, Sweden.
 This site preserves and commemorates the discovery of a large collection of petroglyphs (there are about 400 of these rock carvings and artworks) in Sweden.
-The high concentration of rock art is what is most impressive about this site, which is focused within a 45 kilometer square feet of land area.
+The high concentration of rock art is what is most impressive about this site, which is focused within a 45 square kilometer area.

-With carbon dating, archaeologists are able to estimate that these rock carvings were create some time in 1700 to 500 BC.
+With carbon dating, archaeologists are able to estimate that these rock carvings were created some time in 1700 to 500 BC.